Serving ICAO California Property Owners

 FAQs

-When is the deadline to file a property tax protest in Imperial County?
+When is the deadline to file a property tax appeal in Imperial County?

-How much can I save protesting property taxes in Imperial County?
+How much can I save appealing property taxes in Imperial County?

-Property tax protests in Imperial County typically save homeowners $500-$3,000 annually, with some commercial properties saving $10,000 or more.
+Property tax appeals in Imperial County typically save homeowners $500-$3,000 annually, with some commercial properties saving $10,000 or more.
 The exact savings depend on your property's overassessment amount and current tax rate.
-Even a modest 10% reduction in assessed value can result in significant long-term savings, making professional protest services a smart investment for most Imperial County property owners.
+Even a modest 10% reduction in assessed value can result in significant long-term savings, making professional appeal services a smart investment for most Imperial County property owners.

 How do I check my property's assessed value in Imperial County?